 Is Canadian oil “dirty” like many anti-oil and gas activist groups claim?
-Absolutely not!
+The answer is no!
 When these activists portray Canadian oil as such, they put forth an unbalanced and misleading narrative while doing a huge disservice to the global environment plus the workers, families and governments in Canada who all share the benefits of our oil and gas industry.

 Undermined is the incredible progress Canadian oil and gas producers have made over the past several decades to decrease their environmental footprints.
 Substantial reductions in greenhouse gas (GHG) emission intensities, water use intensities, and volumes of methane gas being flared into the atmosphere are just three of many examples which you’ll never hear about from opponents.